tmtsoftware/csw/docs/src/main/apps/csweventcli.md

 305        20.74M   605     0       2001565 (+40728)    615
 ```

-In above example, new line is printed every second with useful information and also the difference between the current and old data point.
+In the above example, a new line is printed every second with useful information, including the difference between current and old data points.

-* `keys`: Represents all the keys present in the Redis database which in case of event service are EventKeys
+* `keys`: Represents all the keys present in the Redis database, which in case of the Event Service are EventKeys
-* `clients`: Represents total number of clients currently connected to Redis server
+* `clients`: Represents total number of clients currently connected to the Redis server
-* `requests`: Represents total number of Redis commands processed along with delta between every interval, in this case 1 second
+* `requests`: Represents total number of Redis commands processed along with a delta between every interval, specified with the `-i` option (see below)
-* `connections`: Represents total number of socket connections opened to Redis server
+* `connections`: Represents total number of socket connections opened to the Redis server

 The `-i <interval>` option in this case works as a modifier in order to change the frequency at which new lines are emitted.
 The default is one second.

-You can explicitly pass hostname and port of Redis server while running `redis-cli`
+You can explicitly pass the hostname and port of the Redis server while running `redis-cli`
 ```
 $ redis-cli -h redis.tmt.org -p 6379
 ```

-Detailed list of operations you can perform with `redis-cli` can be found [here](https://redis.io/topics/rediscli)
+A detailed list of operations you can perform with `redis-cli` can be found [here](https://redis.io/topics/rediscli)